 The funds are available to develop housing under federal and state programs.
 PRF also seeks out alternative methods of increasing the stock of low- and moderate-income housing through partnerships with the private sector.

-In 1987, with PRF funding, HHP CORP purchased 13 units of housing in Clary’s Common that were later sold to first-time low- and moderate-income homebuyers who were former HHP CORP rental residents.
+In 1987, with PRF funding, HHP purchased 13 units of housing in Clary’s Common that were later sold to first-time low- and moderate-income homebuyers who were former HHP rental residents.

 In partnership with the Howard County Housing Commission in 2002, PRF provided funds and entered into a shared equity program with the Commission to secure affordable housing for first-time homebuyers.
-The Howard County Housing Commission acquired 17 affordable townhouse units out of the 340 sites at the project.
-Seven of these units were made available for direct sale and assignment to HHP CORP/PRF.
+The Howard County Housing Commission acquired 17 affordable townhouse units out of the 340 sites at the Orchard Club project.
+Seven of these units were made available for direct sale and assignment to HHP/PRF.

 In 2007, PRF began developing three lots located in the Lennox Park of Elkridge.
 The homes will be affordably priced and will be offered to low- to moderate-income families that live or work in Howard County.
 A fourth lot owned by PRF adjacent to the lots described above, was sold to Habitat for Humanity to further their efforts in providing low-income affordable housing in Howard County.
 The homes sold in April, 2009.
 Both CDBG and HOME funds were provided by the County to support this initiative.
 In 2019, PRF was merged with HHP.

 In 2018, HHP entered in to an agreement with Bridges to Housing Stability, another nonprofit housing provider in Howard County.
 HHP serves as the property manager for the Bridges Alliance Program providing leasing and rent and maintenance services for the 42 homes in the Bridge’s program that are scattered throughout the County.